KarmaEssence/DVFS_Research/README.md

 └───launcher.py: To run all content from src/.
 ```

 ## Usage

-In this project, there are three types of tests you can run :
+In this project, there are three types of tests you can run:

-### Test1: Curves
+### Test 1: Curves

 Allows to generate a graph to compare the efficiency of all weight sum and pareto methods.
 To use this test, you need to uncomment the function `cu.launch()` in `launcher.py`, after that, you can go to `curves.py`